-Knowledge shrinks as wisdom grows. -Alfred North Whitehead, British philosopher
+Knowledge shrinks as wisdom grows.-Alfred North Whitehead, British philosopher

+In today's information rich society, the yellow flashing sign reading Information Overload is incessantly blinking.
 Institutions, corporations, communities, and individuals are constantly challenged with information overload.
 We are continually asking the questions, "Are we making better decisions as a result of the availability of all this information?
 Are we saving time?
 Are we saving money?"
 These and many other questions focus on our ability (or inability) to transform information into useful knowledge and, ultimately, to wisdom.